FreeCAD/FreeCAD-render/docs/EngineInstall.md

 Look for `ospStudio.exe` on your system.
 In Render settings, fill 'OspStudio executable path' with `<path/to/ospStudio.exe>`

 #### Cycles standalone
-In general case, Cycles standalone has to be compiled from sources.
-See https://github.com/blender/cycles Fortunately, user @MisterMakerNL provides a precompiled version: https://github.com/MisterMakerNL/Cycles-stand-alone-windows-build.
+In general case, Cycles standalone has to be compiled from sources, from here://github.com/blender/cycles.

-Warning: Installing Cycles standalone from sources can be tricky and time-consuming, see below.
-You'll be warned...
+However, compiling Cycles standalone from sources can be tricky and time-consuming, see below.
+Fortunately, user @MisterMakerNL provides a precompiled version: https://github.com/MisterMakerNL/Cycles-stand-alone-windows-build.

 #### Pbrt
 Pbrt has to be compiled from sources.
 See https://github.com/mmp/pbrt-v4